 GatorCare bills and receives management fee revenue from participating employers to fund the administrative functions of GatorCare.
-Management fee revenue, net of funding credits to participating employers, recognized during the year ended June 30, 2022 was \$814,009 and is included in the statement of revenues, expenses and changes in net position.
+Management fee revenue recognized during the year ended June 30, 2023 was \$1,649,303 and is included in the statement of revenues, expenses and changes in net position.